ericyrhuang/ericyrhuang.github.io/_drafts/cool-water-house.md

 Eason and I decided our house the Cool Water House.

-Hi Dom

-Sorry for the delay in replying, I was very distracted by work while in Nairobi

 Thanks for asking though, everytime I tried to answer the question, the answer kept shifting and I've finally taken a bit of time to reflect on it.
 Currently writing a blog post on it but here's a bit of what I have so far